Roof Cleaning Whitchurch

 Asbestos Roof Cleaning

-2. Softwashing: This method uses a low-pressure application of biocide solution to eliminate moss, algae and other organic invaders on the roof.
-By minimising the disruption of asbestos fibres, this approach offers a safer option.
-Always hire a qualified specialist for softwashing, since they will have the necessary equipment and trainingto handle the job safely.
+2. Softwashing: Low-pressure is the answer!
+This method uses a specially created biocide solution applied at low pressure to eradicate moss and other organic matter from your roof.
+The chance of disturbing asbestos fibres is reduced with this strategy.
+Always hire a certified professional for softwashing, since they will have the necessary equipment and trainingto handle the job safely.

-4. Roof Replacement: For a roof with extensive damage, or if you're planning significant renovations anyway, complete replacement may be the most practical solution.
-This is a complex project that must be carried out by a certified asbestos removal specialist.
+4. Roof Replacement: For an asbestos roof with severe damage, or if you're planning major refurbishments anyway, complete replacement may be the most practical solution.
+Replacing an asbestos roof is no do-it-yourself undertaking!
+This complex job requires a registered asbestos removal specialist.

 Skylight Cleaning